 Generally, prize expenses are a function of ticket sales.
 Higher ticket sales result in higher prize expense, while lower sales result in lower prize expense.
-However, the change in prize expense is not always perfectly proportional to the change in sales.
+However, the change in prize expense is not always perfectly proportional to sales.
 Each individual game has a unique prize structure.
 As sales shift among the games being offered, prize expenses can fluctuate more or less than would be expected based on the change in sales.
-In FY 2020-21, ticket sales across all games increased by \$169.1 million, while prize expense increased by \$106.2 million.
-Most of the growth in sales was driven by scratch-off games, which have a higher overall payout percentage.
-Lotto ticket sales and the corresponding prize expense increased by 22.5 percent and 19.0 percent, respectively in FY 2020-21.
-Scratch-off ticket sales increased by 23.7 percent and the corresponding scratch-off prize expense increased by 24.8 percent.
-Scratch-off game expenses increased at a greater percentage than scratch-off game sales because the growth came from games with higher price point tickets and higher payout percentages.
-In FY 2019-20, ticket sales increased by \$12.3 million, while prize expense increased by \$21.6 million.
+In FY 2021-22, ticket sales across all games decreased by \$6.7 million, while prize expense decreased by \$2.6 million.
+While overall ticket sales decreased, instant ticket sales increased.
+Since the instant tickets have a higher overall payout percentage, prize expenses remained proportionally higher.
+Lotto ticket sales and the corresponding prize expenses decreased by 4.0 percent and 2.9 percent, respectively, in FY 2021-22; instant ticket sales increased by 0.6 percent and the corresponding instant ticket prize expense increased by 0.2 percent.
+In FY 2020-21, ticket sales increased by \$169.1 million, while prize expense increased by \$106.2 million.
 Schedule 2, on page 59, shows a multi-year summary of ticket sales and their related prize expenses.

 Since retailer commissions and incentives expenses are a function of sales, they typically rise and fall with sales.
-In FY 2020-21, retailers were paid \$62.8 million in commissions and incentives, up \$11.9 million from the \$50.9 million paid in FY 2019-20.
-In FY 2018-19, retailer commissions and incentives were \$49.7 million.
+In FY 2021-22, retailers were paid \$59.7 million in commissions and incentives, down \$3.2 million from the \$62.9 million paid in FY 2020-21.
+In FY 2020-21, retailer commissions and incentives were \$50.9 million.

 The Lottery contracts with IGT Global Solutions Corporation (IGT) for an integrated gaming computer system and services (instant and lotto vendor services).
-The initial terms of this seven-year contract, which has an operational start date of May 14, 2017, requires the Lottery to pay IGT 2.58 percent of weekly net sales.
+The initial terms of this seven-year contract, from the operational start date of May 14, 2017, requires the Lottery to pay IGT 2.58 percent of weekly net sales.
 This contract is eligible for up to three one-year renewals.
-The contract requires IGT to provide the Lottery with:
+The contract requires IGT to provide: